huggingface/hub-docs/docs/hub/model-cards.md

 ### Specifying a base model

-If your model is a fine-tuned version of a base model, you can specify the base model in the model card metadata section:
+If your model is a fine-tune or adapter of a base model, you can specify the base model in the model card metadata section:

 ```yaml
 base_model: HuggingFaceH4/zephyr-7b-beta